 40 Ansible Interview Questions

-Are you prepared for questions like 'How can you run an Ansible playbook as a different user?' and similar?
+Are you prepared for questions like 'How do you debug an Ansible playbook?' and similar?
 We've collected 40 interview questions for you to prepare for your next Ansible interview.

 How can you run an Ansible playbook as a different user?